flairNLP/flair/resources/docs/TUTORIAL_TAGGING_SENTIMENT.md

-# Tutorial 2.1: Tagging Entities in your Text
+# Tutorial 2.2: Sentiment Analysis on Your Text

-This is the entity tagging tutorial.
+This is the sentiment analysis tutorial.
 It assumes that you're familiar with the [base types](/resources/docs/TUTORIAL_1_BASICS.md) of this library.

 This tutorial contains the following parts: